ColinFay/debugin/README.md

 ```

 Comparing to base function, these functions does nothing more than
 printing a message to the user.
+Hence the use of an addin.

 trace\_back
 -----------